 The parking brake status light comes on when the parking brake is applied.
-If the light continues flashing after the parking brake is released, or while driving, there is a problem with the electric parking brake system.
+If the light continues flashing after the parking brake is released, or while driving, there is a problem with the electric parking brake system or another system.
 A message may also display in the Driver Information Center (DIC).
+See Brake System Messages ⇔ 138.